 attend.
 It was a trial for herself but she endured such displeasures triumphantly.

-their games together.
+games together.
 It was a way for them to perfect their skills.
 After all the challenging games were

 played and the night grew near, Marie and Pauline would take out the book “Liturgical Year” by

 Dom Guéranger and read it to Léonie, Céline and Thérèse.
 Once in a while, Céline and Thérèse

 would sit on their father’s lap and he would entertain them with a lullaby.
-As Céline
+As Céline retired to her